•The truth is out: money is just an IOU, and the banks are rolling in it •Limits to Investment •Alive in the Sunshine

-A weekly review, including: Oil and the global economy, The Middle East and North Africa, Quotes of the Week, and the Briefs
+A weekly review including Oil and the Global Economy, The Middle East & North Africa, The Ukrainian Situation, Quote of the Week, The Briefs.